 Application of operations research techniques to man-machine design and evaluation problems.
-Specific methodologies include mathematical programming, stochastic processes, decision theory, and other related areas.
 Quantitative methods for performance will be treated using such concepts as reliability, information theory, and signal detection theory.
 A portion of the course will be devoted to summarizing approaches to real world problems incorporating current methods from the literature.
 PREREQUISITES: OA 3401, OA 3201, OA 3301, and OA 4301 (may be taken concurrently).